Natureal/Paper_Reading/README.md

 # Paper_Reading
-- While reading the paper I will try to answer the following questions:
+- While reading the paper I will try to answer some of the following questions:
   - **What** is the problem?
     - the **novelty** of this paper
     - keywords & problem description